 When a stiff, painful hip joint begins to interfere with your everyday life and nonsurgical treatments are no longer effective, hip replacement may be an option.

-The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that cannot be controlled by other treatments.
+The goal of the surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that cannot be controlled by other treatments.

-Symptoms of hip pain that might lead you to consider having a hip replacement include:
+Symptoms of hip pain that might lead you to consider having surgery include:

 - Pain that is not helped by pain medication